cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    There are differences in CloudBees CI permissions and folder restrictions when signed in as a user of the Admin group versus the Development group.
 For example, only Admin users have access to the agent validation jobs.

 3. CasC is enabled for the [operations center](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-oc/) (`cjoc`) and [controllers](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-controller/) (`team-b` and `team-c-ha`). `team-a` is not using CasC, to illustrate the difference between the two approaches.
-Issue the following command to verify that all controllers are Running:
+Issue the following command to verify that all controllers are running:

    ```sh
    eval $(terraform output --raw cbci_controllers_pods)